-Born in Tel Aviv in 1948, Pinchas Zukerman came to America in 1962 where he studied at The Juilliard School with Ivan Galamian.
-He has been awarded the Medal of Arts, the Isaac Stern Award for Artistic Excellence and was appointed as the Rolex Mentor and Protégé Arts Initiative's first instrumentalist mentor in the music discipline.
-Pinchas Zukerman's extensive discography contains over 100 titles, and has earned him two Grammy Awards and twenty-one nominations.
-His complete recordings for Deutsche Grammophon and Philips were released in July 2016, in a twenty-two-disc set spanning Baroque, Classical and Romantic concertos and chamber music.
-Autumn 2016 sees the Analekta release of Baroque Treasury with the National Arts Centre Orchestra, cellist Amanda Forsyth and oboist Charles Hamann in works by Handel, Bach, Vivaldi, Telemann and Tartini.
-Other recent releases include Brahms’ Symphony No.4 and Double Concerto with the National Arts Centre Orchestra and Amanda Forsyth, recorded in live performances at Ottawa’s Southam Hall, and an album of works by Elgar and Vaughan Williams with the Royal Philharmonic Orchestra.
+Pinchas Zukerman’s extensive discography includes more than 100 titles, for which he gained two Grammy Awards and twenty-one nominations.
+His complete recordings for Deutsche Grammophon and Philips were released in July 2016 in a twenty-two-disc set comprising Baroque, Classical and Romantic concertos, and chamber music.
+Recent albums include Baroque Treasury on the Analekta label with the National Arts Centre Orchestra, cellist Amanda Forsyth and oboist Charles Hamann in works by Handel, Bach, Vivaldi, Telemann and Tartini; Brahms’ Symphony No.4 and Double Concerto with the National Arts Centre Orchestra and Amanda Forsyth, recorded live at Ottawa’s Southam Hall, and a critically acclaimed album of works by Elgar and Vaughan Williams with the Royal Philharmonic Orchestra.

 "Pinchas Zukerman compellingly led the orchestra while giving an unforgettable performance of Beethoven’s Violin Concerto."Courier Journal (Kentucky Center's Whitney Hall, January 2016)